 This is a sensitive topic and I want to first and foremost say that I'm not providing an opinion on which one is best.
 I was born via c-section and it saved my life as well as my mother's.
 I think giving birth, whichever way ends up working for you to be amazing.
 PERIOD.

-With that said, I want to talk about why c-section plays a role in our microbiome and what why we may need to pay special attention if we were born by c-section or had babies that were born this way.
+With that said, I want to talk about why c-section plays a role in our microbiome and why we may need to pay special attention if we were born by c-sections or had babies that were born this way.

-The process of being born vaginally exposes the baby’s mouth, nose, ears and skin with the bacteria found in the mother’s vaginal canal.
-This is essentially the first colonization of bacteria on baby.
-So mother’s health plays a huge role in the types of bacteria the baby is exposed to.
+The process of being born vaginally exposes the baby's mouth, nose, ears, and skin to the bacteria found in the mother's vaginal canal.
+This is essentially the first colonization of bacteria on the baby.
+So mother's health plays a huge role in the types of bacteria the baby is exposed to.

 The different types of c-sections and why they matter:

 So in the case that the baby is born by elective c-section, there is something that can be done.
-It is something I was not aware of until recently and not sure that it is standard practice in most hospitals but women who end up having a c-section for one reason or another, may have the option of swabbing baby with the vaginal microbes in order to colonize the baby with these important bacteria.
-Additionally, skin on skin is also something that’s very common and exposes the baby to mother’s skin bacteria.
+It is something I was not aware of until recently and not sure that it is standard practice in most hospitals but women who end up having a C-section for one reason or another may have the option of swabbing the baby with the vaginal microbes in order to colonize the baby with these important bacteria.
+Additionally, skin-on-skin is also something that's very common and exposes the baby to the mother's skin bacteria.

 The Role of Breastmilk on gut flora:

 Once again, I feel the need to mention that I'm not giving an opinion one way or the other as far as breastfeeding.
 It's a personal choice and not mine to judge.
 You had a baby, therefore you are amazing.
 I'm simply describing why breastmilk plays a role in seeding the baby's gut microbiome.